clintmint/vsftpd-2.3.4-container/README.md

 The official source release of 2.3.4 (above link) doesn't have the vulnerable backdoor and I couldn't find an official source for it.

-However I did find another Github user's repo with the infected version: https://github.com/nikdubois/vsftpd-2.3.4-infected/commit/e084c9543947d9509ea74731adca427418604cc2 which I've incorporated into `strc.c` and `sysdeputil.c` in order to make it exploitable using msf.
+However I did find another Github user's repo with the infected version: https://github.com/nikdubois/vsftpd-2.3.4-infected/commit/e084c9543947d9509ea74731adca427418604cc2 which I've incorporated into `str.c` and `sysdeputil.c` in order to make it exploitable using msf.

 Other changes are made to source to make it build with the Alpine C library in the Dockerfile during container image build.